 Sous-vide ("sue Veed") is French for "under vacuum."
 Traditional oven cooking methods use dry heat that demands precise control of timing to avoid overcooking.
-A medium-rare roast that requires an internal temperature 134°F is often cooked at an oven temperature of 350°F. The water oven eliminates this temperature disparity.
-It moderates and controls heat precisely and allows great latitude in cooking times.
-Foods release moisture and juices, but these are captured and not evaporated.
-The Maillard reaction for browning meat, if needed, is accomplished separately with a grill, torch, or searing hot iron skillet.
+A medium-rare roast that requires an internal temperature 134°F is often cooked at an oven temperature of 350°F. The sous-vide method uses a water oven to eliminate this temperature disparity.
+Food is sealed in a plastic food-safe bag and immersed in water.
+A temperature controller circulates the hot water.
+It moderates and controls heat precisely and allows great latitude in cooking times, since the food cannot be overcooked or burned.
+Foods release moisture and juices, but these are captured in the bag and not evaporated.
+The Maillard reaction for browning meat is accomplished separately with a grill, torch, or searing hot iron skillet.

 How long does food need to be held in the water oven?
 It largely depends on thickness.
 Here's a handy reference for cooking times.